myIR, payments and more

-To be eligible for the transitional resident concessions, the following requirements must be satisfied.
+To be eligible for the transitional resident concessions, you must satisfy the following requirements.

 - You became a tax resident in New Zealand on or after 1 April 2006, and

 - you must not have been a New Zealand tax resident at any time in the past 10 years prior to you becoming a tax resident in New Zealand.

 - This is a once in a lifetime exemption, you cannot extend your tax exemption or renew it after its expiry date.